 SoFi currently only supports level 2 options execution, which means you can buy calls and puts, and sell to close positions.
 All approved accounts are assigned to level 2 options strategies by default.
 Level 1 capabilities (selling covered calls and cash secured puts) will automatically be added as soon as they are available.

-Level 1: covered calls and buy writes
+Level 1: covered calls and cash-secured puts

 Level 2: long options